Company | Our Team

 What’s your next challenge, personally and professionally?
 First and foremost, I want to have more fun!
 I love cooking for my family and friends, playing tennis, hiking, yoga and socializing.
 I need to do more for me which isn’t always easy.
 Despite all of the exposure to good food, my six year old son is still a kind of plain-food eater.
 I long to teach him to cook and love food as my husband and I do and turn him into a junior culinarian.
 I hope to continue to expand my farm-den in upstate New York and someday create a culinary-wellness retreat where folks can harvest their own food, learn to cook it without a recipe and relax in a beautiful mountain environment.

 How long have you been with us?
-9 years!
+Since 2004

 What’s the best party you’ve ever been to and why?
 For me, I was lucky enough to plan the most spectacular party I had ever seen or been to.
 A client of mine gave me this directive for her 40th birthday: “Make it fabulous!” and I ran with it!
 From the Raj Tents trucked in from California to the escargot caviar smuggled in from Paris, we transformed an empty loft into her dream birthday party – a wonderful mishmash of vintage shoes and cigarette cases, ice sculptures shaped like gems, gorgeous staff in white tuxedoes, goodie bags in Tory Burch beach totes that included engraved iPods, and a menu of 5 courses and wine pairings that would put most NYC restaurants to shame.
 The most amazing part of the experience was that after all that planning, I actually got to sit down and be a guest at the party because she really considers me a friend.
 I can’t think of a better example of how each event I plan is crafted to be truly reflective of the client and how all the hard work turns into not just a fun party but also a wonderful friendship.